UPHL-BioNGS/Cecret/paper/paper.md

 The workflow is structured into several primary subworkflows:

 * Initialization: Standardizes input formats (paired-end Illumina reads, single-end reads, nanopore reads, and FASTA inputs), validates parameters, and prepares reference genome resources.
 * Consensus Generation: Performs read preprocessing, alignment, and primer trimming.
-Preprocessing consists of filtering Illumina reads with either SeqyClean or FASTP followed by an optional normalization step by BBNORM.
-Illumina reads are then aligned using BWA by default (with optional minimap2 support), followed by primer trimming and consensus generation using iVar [@Grubaugh:2019], although samtools ampliconclip was added.
-For nanopore data, ARTIC-based tools are used for filtering and consesus generation.
+Preprocessing consists of filtering Illumina reads with either SeqyClean or fastp, followed by an optional normalization step using BBNorm [].
+Illumina reads are then aligned using BWA by default (with optional minimap2 support), followed by primer trimming and consensus generation using iVar [@Grubaugh:2019], although samtools ampliconclip is also supported.
+For nanopore data, ARTIC-based tools are used for filtering and consensus generation.
 * Quality Control and Variant Calling: Generates coverage metrics, depth summaries, and optional variant call outputs using tools such as samtools and BCFtools [@Danecek:2021].
 Minimum depth thresholds are enforced to support high-confidence consensus generation.
-ACI, KRAKEN2, and IGV-REPORTS were also included to provide insight into amplicon metrics, contamination, and variant visualizations [@Young:ACI; @Wood:2019; @igv-reports:2024].
+ACI, Kraken2, and IGV-Reports are also included to provide insight into amplicon metrics, contamination, and variant visualizations [@Young:ACI; @Wood:2019; @igv-reports:2024].
 * Downstream Interpretation: Executes pathogen-specific analyses, including lineage and clade assignment with Pangolin and Nextclade [@Aksamentov:2021; @OToole:2021], wastewater lineage deconvolution with Freyja [@Karthikeyan:2022]), and reference inspection with VADR [@Schaffer:2020].
 * Phylogenetic Analysis (Optional): Supports multiple sequence alignment with MAFFT [@Katoh:2013] and phylogenetic tree construction with IQ-TREE [@Nguyen:2015] for comparative analyses and outbreak investigations.
 The pipeline utilizes snp-dists [@Seemann:snpdists] to generate SNP distance matrices, with heatcluster [@BeckstromSternberg:heatcluster] and phyTreeViz [@Moshi4:phytreeviz] integrated for the visual interpretation of clusters and phylogenetic relationships.

 Each subworkflow is composed of modular Nextflow processes with containerized dependencies, allowing individual components to be enabled, disabled, or replaced through parameter configuration.

-All results from individual nextflow processes are summarized in a csv file and multiqc report [@Ewels:2016].
+All results from individual Nextflow processes are summarized in a CSV file and MultiQC report [@Ewels:2016].

 ### Reproducibility and Portability